10 DynamoDB Limits You Need To Know

 Item size limit

-If you have a lot of data, you should consider denormalizing it, breaking it into multiple items, or store it in a different place.
-For example, if you want to store an image, upload it to Amazon S3 and instead of putting them in DynamoDB, save just a link to it.
+If you have a lot of data, you should consider denormalizing it, breaking it into multiple items, or storing it in a different place.
+For example, if you want to store an image, upload it to Amazon S3 and instead of putting it in DynamoDB, save just a link to it.

 If you have a lot of related records, you might store them all in a single record in DynamoDB as a big nested JSON.
-However, as number of informations contained in this blob increases, your application performance will degrade too.
-You'll likely end up fetching alot of unnecessary data and eventually even break the 400 KB limit.
+However, as the number of information contained in this blob increases, your application performance will degrade too.
+You'll likely end up fetching a lot of unnecessary data and eventually even break the 400 KB limit.
 This limitation forces you to consider access patterns upfront and think about denormalization.

 Indexes